-The originality of this article is its ability to capture first-hand experience of borders, with the author placing himself as the subject matter and case study of a broader community of Palestinians of Gaza.
-Secondly, this article is distinct for utilizing autoethnography to discuss to discuss borders, violence, and siege as anthropological phenomena in Palestine.
-This article focuses on the experience and narratives of the Gaza Strip, and is not representative of all the Palestinians who live in the West Bank, Jerusalem, or the diaspora (including refugees, post-1948, when the state of Israel was established).
-Methodologically, I rely on my own experience as well as archival data.
-In cases where no data are available.
-I have returned to some people who are experienced or witnessed the issue I am searching.
+After the death of my father in 2019, many fellow Palestinians from Gaza who have had similar experi-The originality of this article is its ability to capture ences shared with me how borders, walls, and travel first-hand experience of borders, with the author restrictions have affected their lives.
+The Israeli placing himself as the subject matter and case siege and borders enforced on Gaza and the lives of study of a broader community of Palestinians of its inhabitants have become an anthropological and Gaza.
+Secondly, this article is distinct for utilizing sociological phenomenon that has not been thorautoethnography to discuss to discuss borders, oughly examined either scientifically, nor through violence, and siege as anthropological phenomena literature. in Palestine.
+This article focuses on the experience and narratives of the Gaza Strip, and is not repre-This paper has three goals.
+The first is to stress the sentative of all the Palestinians who live in the importance of autoethnographies for borders studies; West Bank, Jerusalem, or the diaspora (including second it shows how Israel, as a controlling power refugees, post-1948, when the state of Israel was created the notion of "Gazans", where it treated established).
+Methodologically, I rely on my own Gazans as bare life, and also as habeas viscus using experience as well as archival data.
+In cases where technological assemblages to control their lives; and no data are available.
+I have returned to some people who are experienced or witnessed the issue third to provide a new perspective on how borders affect stateless people's lives in conflict conditions.
+I am searching.

-The article frames the Palestinians of the Gaza Strip within the viscus/flesh lenses, recognizing the severe violence the people are subject to (instrumentally and psychologically).
-Although the article makes use of homo sacer theory as a description of the Palestinians of Gaza, especially the 'state of exception,' it articulates that the Palestinians of Gaza are caught between homo sacer and habeas viscus.
-The use of habeas viscus reflects the racialized use of knowledge and technology to affect and manipulate human life and environment, particularly with respect to Gazans (Palestinian who live in Gaza) who are borne to violence and have long been under oppression, siege, military attacks and strict borders and restrictions on movement (Wehelive, 2014:11-12).
-As homo sacer, without sovereignty over their movement, borders, travel, death and life, amid severe violence, they continue to live in a continuous state of exception.
-Simultaneously, they live as experiment for the use of technology and knowledge made by Israel (Dana, 2020).
-Such technologies maintain the state of exception and the production of Palestinians as a homo sacer.
+The article frames the Palestinians of the Gaza Strip within the viscus/flesh lenses, recognizing the Approach severe violence the people are subject to (instru-The shortage of theoretical literature and previous mentally and psychologically).
+Although the article studies on borders from an anthropological perspecmakes use of homo sacer theory as a description of the Palestinians of Gaza, especially the 'state of exception,' it articulates that the Palestinians of Gaza are caught between homo sacer and habeas reason, most anthropological and sociological viscus.
+The use of habeas viscus reflects the racialstudies on Gaza have been neglected in favor of ized use of knowledge and technology to affect and desk research and field visits to the West Bank (Roy, manipulate human life and environment, particularly with respect to Gazans (Palestinian who live in 2016:9).
+For the last thirty years, Israel has imposed increasingly strict restrictions on travel in and out of Gaza) who are borne to violence and have long been under oppression, siege, military attacks and strict collaboration and field visits (HRW, 2017).
+According borders and restrictions on movement (Wehelive, to a Palestinian researcher, this is compounded by 2014:11-12).
+As homo sacer, without sovereignty the difficulties researchers face in gathering personal over their movement, borders, travel, death and stories from Palestinians in the Gaza Strip due to life, amid severe violence, they continue to live in a continuous state of exception.
+Simultaneously, Masri, interview with author, Gaza, November 2019). they live as experiment for the use of technology and knowledge made by Israel (Dana, 2020).
+Such This paper discusses some aspects of my own technologies maintain the state of exception and personal experience in an attempt to reflect on the the production of Palestinians as a homo sacer.